 Notes: Beebalm provides a great splash of red in the garden, special value to many pollinators.
 Does spread aggressively to form a colony, so put where you want a lot of it.

-Native to Northeast, Mid-Atlantic eastern Mid-West and Washington State US: Biota of North American (BONAP) – North America Plant Atlas (NAPA).
+Introduced and naturalized in New England, native to NY and Mid-Atlantic, US: Biota of North American (BONAP) – North America Plant Atlas (NAPA).